exclamation point icon

 “They need to feel normal.
 They need to feel and be seen as a human being.”

-Once Val and the Operation Smile Guatemala team performed Dayana’s comprehensive health evaluation and provided all necessary COVID-19 testing for a second time, Eluvia received the news for which she had been waiting.
+Once Paredes and the Operation Smile Guatemala team performed Dayana’s comprehensive health evaluation and provided all necessary COVID-19 testing for a second time, Eluvia received the news for which she had been waiting.

 Dayana was placed on the surgical schedule.